mattray/spiceweasel/README.md

 Description
 ===========
 Spiceweasel is a command-line tool for batch loading Chef infrastructure.
-It provides a simple syntax for describing and deploying infrastructure with the Chef command-line tool `knife`.
+It provides a simple syntax for describing and deploying infrastructure in order with the Chef command-line tool `knife`.

 CHANGELOG.md covers current, previous and future development milestones and contains the features backlog.